-In your view, what is ESG, and what role does it play in the private equity space, particularly at Quantum?
+In your view, what is ESG, and what role does it play in the

 Broadly, ESG refers to environmental, social, and governance risk factors and value creation opportunities - issues that investors often consider, with the goal of enhancing long-term investment performance.
 ESG is often mistakenly equated with impact investing, which aims to achieve positive financial returns and environmental and social outcomes.
 The key distinction is that while every company faces ESG risks and opportunities, not every company generates the positive impacts necessary to qualify as an impact investment.